Call of Duty: Warzone Mobile

-Call of Duty: Warzone Mobile is a discontinued free-to-play first-person shooter game published by Activision.
-It was released on March 21, 2024 for iOS and Android.
+Call of Duty: Warzone Mobile was a free-to-play first-person shooter game published by Activision.
+It was released on March 21, 2024 for iOS and Android as part of the Call of Duty video game series.

-Warzone Mobile is designed to bring the Warzone experience to mobile platforms, featuring the same gameplay style as the original Warzone and its 2022 successor.
-Players can engage in two primary modes: "Battle Royale" and "Resurgence", with varying lobby sizes and game mechanics.
-The game supports cross-progression with other Call of Duty titles but does not include cross-platform play with console and PC versions.
+Warzone Mobile was designed to bring the Warzone experience to mobile platforms, featuring the same gameplay style as the original Warzone and its 2022 successor.
+Players could play in two primary modes: "Battle Royale" and "Resurgence", with varying lobby sizes and game mechanics.
+The game supported cross-progression with other Call of Duty titles but did not include cross-platform play with console and PC versions.

 Development of Warzone Mobile, initially codenamed Project Aurora, began with its official announcement on March 10, 2022.
 The game underwent closed alpha testing starting in May 2022, and its name was officially revealed in September 2022.
 The limited launch version was first released in Australia in November 2022.
 Key aspects of development included the recruitment of multiple development studios and the integration of classic Call of Duty multiplayer modes and features.

 Upon release, Warzone Mobile received generally positive reviews from critics.
 It launched with mixed reviews on Android but positive reviews on iOS.
 The game generated $1.4 million in consumer spending within 4 days of its launch.

-On May 16, 2025, Activision announced that Warzone Mobile would no longer receive updates and will be pulled from the Apple App Store and Google Play on May 19, with microtransaction purchases no longer provided.
-The game's servers will still remain online for the foreseeable future.
+On May 16, 2025, Activision announced that Warzone Mobile would no longer receive updates and would be pulled from the Apple App Store and Google Play on May 19, with microtransaction purchases no longer provided.
+The game's servers were later shut down on April 17, 2026.